 "Social media eventually smothered the blogosphere.
 I remember this time well.
 The harbinger of it was when blog comments dropped off.
 You see, the comments of blogs were really the first social networks.
 Every blog had 'regulars' – people who followed a blog and commented a lot. ...But then, seemingly overnight, people stopped commenting.
 Well, they did comment, but they just did it over on Twitter. ...Twitter became the biggest driver of traffic.
 I think this had something to do with a tie to identity.
 Comments on blogs were mostly unauthenticated – you were only identified by what you typed into the 'name' and 'email' boxes, and there was no way to verify that.
 But on Twitter, commenters effectively became publishers.
 Their comments were part of their social media account, and they were building their own audiences in that sense." - Deane Barker

 Yes, profiles were increased in every way: taking advantage of the loss of faith in establishment media, commentators catapulted careers from these "platforms" – clout-chasers like Owen Jones and Aaron Bastani connecting with me online until they gained greater status and opportunities, caring so much about popularity and their online “followings” that they remained on such sites long after fascist takeovers.
+They weren't the only ones, either.
 Under the guise of offering “alternative” media, a wave of websites overwhelmed us within just a few years, leaving us with a disorientating flood of sites such as The Young Turks, MintPress News, Redfish, and The Grayzone building a reputation for fiercely “anti-imperialist” reporting – only for such coverage to be largely restricted to critiques of Western imperialism, with funds from Russian powers supporting these narratives that undermine Western superiority while platforming white supremacists and far-right conspiracy theorists.
-The existence of anything questioning Western imperialism, at face value, can seem appealing to many of us, and these outlets are often designed to exploit such sentiments while being at best big state socialists, or at worst disinformation channels serving the interests of the powerful Russian government, often platforming bigots and pseudoscience personalities.
-But across the web, they’re all fighting for clicks, whether they be Bellingcat exposing The Grayzone as state stooges, or The Grayzone attempting to return fire by making the same claim back at them.
-Regardless of the influences or agendas, they’re all compromised and open to these criticisms (though some worse than others, of course).
-And, in order to raise and retain their profile, they’ve all been largely dependent upon traffic from pages on social media sites.

 While MySpace’s purchase by Rupert Murdoch was ill-fated, it was not because social media was contracting in any way, but because it was in fact expanding: as the emerging sites suddenly rivalling MySpace attracted users in droves, what remained of the Indymedia network began to largely collapse.
-Facebook and Twitter were utilised for both the Arab Spring, and then the Occupy movement, which rose up after the 2008 global financial crisis.
-As mentioned, large banks were bailed out; large swathes of populations were subjected to harsh austerity measures.
+Facebook and Twitter were utilised for both the Arab Spring, and then the Occupy movement, which rose up after the 2008 global financial crisis (as mentioned, large banks were bailed out; large swathes of populations were subjected to harsh austerity measures).
 The system remained in place – essentially, it turned out, aided and abetted by the same social media powers that were supposedly useful in challenging that system.

 The development of the world wide web stoked our naive expectations of a more free exchange of ideas in an online commons that was, under capitalism, quickly seized and bought up by virtual landowners.
 But few phenomena offer a better example of this than social media centralised, owned, and controlled by corporations.